 This riot of a track was released in 1968 and was a return to the band’s blues-rock roots, having explored psychedelia and baroque influences on the single’s preceding albums.
 Although it was recorded as part of Beggars Banquet, like many Rolling Stones singles, it was never included on an album.

-The track begins with a jagged and distorted guitar intro, the fuzzy notes really setting the scene for the wild and crunchy track to come.
+The track begins with a jagged and distorted guitar intro, the fuzzy notes setting the scene for the wild and crunchy track to come.
 It’s not long until Jagger’s vocals begin, which soon jump into the track’s infectious chorus hook.
-The lyrics of the song loosely relate to the band returning to their roots and abandoning the less successful sound they had been exploring, but – as ever – are rather oblique and difficult to properly make sense of.
+The song’s lyrics loosely relate to the band returning to their roots and abandoning the less successful sound they had been exploring, but – as ever – are somewhat oblique and challenging to make sense of properly.

-Keith Richards has described Jumping Jack Flash as having a mysterious kind of magic, describing how empowered the song makes him feel and stating that he can hear the band’s enthusiasm increase during the track.
-It’s easy to understand what he means; even on first listen, Jumping Jack Flash does somehow seem to fill you with an indescribable joy and adrenaline, not unlike that of the title character, truly showing the power of rock music.
+Keith Richards has described Jumping Jack Flash as having a mysterious magic, telling how empowered the song makes him feel and stating that he can hear the band’s enthusiasm increase during the track.
+It’s easy to understand what he means; even on first listen, Jumping Jack Flash somehow fills you with indescribable joy and adrenaline, not unlike that of the title character, truly showing the power of rock music.

-Given Richard’s enthusiasm for the song, it’s not surprising that, out of any of the Rolling Stones’ songs, this track has been played the most at their live shows.
-Liam Gallagher of Oasis recently named Jumping Jack Flash as his favorite British song ever, introducing the extraordinary track to a whole new generation of listeners.
+Given Richard’s enthusiasm for the song, it’s unsurprising that this track has been played the most at their live shows out of any of the Rolling Stones’ songs.
+Liam Gallagher of Oasis recently named Jumping Jack Flash his favorite British song, introducing the extraordinary track to a new generation of listeners.

 # 5 – Honky Tonk Woman

-Unlike a lot of Rolling Stones songs, Honky Tonk Woman begins not with a guitar, but with a cowbell and a drum beat – setting the scene for the song’s Southern atmosphere.
-It’s not long until some subtly throbbing guitars chords sound, and the track begins properly.
-As the cowbell and the track’s title suggest, the song concerns itself with the band’s personal experiences whilst touring the Deep South.
+Unlike a lot of Rolling Stones songs, Honky Tonk Woman begins not with a guitar but with a cowbell and a drum beat – setting the scene for the song’s Southern atmosphere.
+It’s not long until some subtly throbbing guitar chords sound, and the track begins properly.
+As the cowbell and the track’s title suggest, the song concerns the band’s personal experiences while touring the Deep South.

-The song was originally intended to be a straight country track (a country version does, in fact, appear on Let It Bleed) but soon transformed into the hard rock and roll sound of the final piece.
-The layers of wild, slurring electric guitar and the incessant cowbell help to build an overwhelming atmosphere which recalls the type of wild and debauched bar of the song’s title.
+The song was initially intended to be a straight country track (a country version does appear on Let It Bleed) but soon transformed into the hard rock and roll sound of the final piece.
+The layers of wild, slurring electric guitar and the incessant cowbell help to build an overwhelming atmosphere that recalls the type of wild and debauched bar of the song’s title.
 Keith Richards and (Brian Jones’ replacement) Mick Taylor make an extraordinary couple on this song, working together to create the track’s unique soundscape.

-As with a lot of Rolling Stones songs, there is a lot of barely hidden innuendo in the track which is concealed just enough to appease censors.
-The honky-tonk bars in the song had a reputation for enabling prostitution, and you can be sure the band were well aware of this.
-The song topped charts across the world, and it’s easy to see why.
+As with many Rolling Stones songs, there is a lot of barely hidden innuendo in the track, which is concealed just enough to appease censors.
+The honky-tonk bars in the song had a reputation for enabling prostitution, and you can be sure the band was well aware of this.
+The song topped the charts worldwide, and it’s easy to see why.
 Honky Tonk Woman is one of those tracks which never fails to fill a room, entrancing people with its magnificently seedy sound.

 # 4 – Paint It Black

-This single from 1966 was included on the American release of Aftermath and was a number one hit in the US and the UK.
-The track marks a significant time in the Stones’ canon, coming from the beginning of the era where Jagger and Richards’ became the driving force for the band’s songwriting.
-This saw Brian Jones take a back seat, leading to his exploration of eastern music, and resulted in the song’s stunning sitar sound.
-Interestingly, the original title of the song was Paint It, Black with the comma being removed at a later date.
-The circumstances surrounding this are still not known, and it may have simply been a typing error.
+This single from 1966 was included in the American release of Aftermath and was a number-one hit in the US and the UK.
+The track marks a significant time in the Stones’ canon, coming from the beginning of the era when Jagger and Richards’ became the driving force for the band’s songwriting.
+This saw Brian Jones take a back seat, leading to his exploration of Eastern music, and resulted in the song’s stunning sitar sound.
+Interestingly, the original title of the song was Paint It, Black, with the comma removed at a later date.
+The circumstances surrounding this are still unknown, and it may have simply been a typing error.

-The lyrics of the song tell a story of a person who is depressed and in mourning.
-Rather than adopt a slow, balladic sound, the band chose to create a complicated and unusual instrumental.
-The blend of the sitar with vigorous drums and guitar might not immediately seem to suit the lyrical content, but it really manages to capture the intangible anger and frustration of the situation.
-By not taking the predictable route, the track is able to particularly stand out from other songs that cover similar topics.
+The song’s lyrics tell the story of a person who is depressed and in mourning.
+Rather than adopt a slow, balladic sound, the band created a complicated and unusual instrumental.
+The blend of the sitar with vigorous drums and guitar might not immediately suit the lyrical content.
+Still, it manages to capture the intangible anger and frustration of the situation.
+By not taking the predictable route, the track can particularly stand out from other songs that cover similar topics.

-Paint It Black became the first number one song to feature a sitar, and it is the Indian instrument which makes the track so distinct and memorable.
+Paint It Black became the first number-one song to feature a sitar, and it is the Indian instrument that makes the track so distinct and memorable.
 The psychedelic blend of rock and eastern sounds make this one of the most brilliant Rolling Stones songs of their entire career.